Water Polo Ball

 How are grand finals decided?

 Winners of each semi final game group play each other.
 The winners of 1vs4 and 2vs3 play for Gold/Silver, and the losing teams play for Bronze.
-The same goes for 5vs8, 6v7, et cetera, but medals are only awarded for the top three teams in the division.
+The same goes for 5vs8, 6vs7, et cetera, but medals are only awarded for the top three teams in the division.

-Draws in the semi finals result in the team that was higher in the point score going through as the 'winning' team.
+A tied score in the semi finals result in the team that was higher in the point score going through as the 'winning' team.
 In the grand finals, a Gold/Silver or Bronze game that is tied goes into 6 minutes of overtime.
 3 minutes are played either way with no break in the middle (except for teams swapping sides).
 The 6 minute period is a golden goal period - first to score wins.
 If there is no goal scored, joint-premiers are announced.

 Jobs